Alejandra Costamagna: Career

-Costamagna published her first novel, En voz baja, in 1996, and followed it two years later with Ciudadano en retiro.
-Both works received very positive reviews from the writer Roberto Bolaño:
+She published her first novel, En voz baja, in 1996, and followed it two years later with Ciudadano en retiro.
+Both works received positive reviews from the writer Roberto Bolaño:

 There is a generation of (Chilean) women writers who promise to devour everything.
 At the head, clearly, two stand out.
 These are Lina Meruane and Alejandra Costamagna, followed by Nona Fernández and by five or six young women armed with all the implements of good literature.